Understanding Your Financial Aid Offer

-Once your FAFSA has been submitted, complete and reviewed, the FAU Office of Student Financial Aid will award the student according to their financial aid eligibility.
+Once your FAFSA has been submitted, completed and reviewed, the FAU Office of Student Financial Aid will offer students according to their financial aid eligibility.
 The FAU priority deadline is March 1st each academic year.
 For the upcoming academic year, which begins with the FALL semester, students will be notified of any student requirements needed beginning early March.

-Keep in mind that once the awarding process begins, the award offer given is based on full-time enrollment for the FALL and SPRING semesters.
+Keep in mind that once the Financial Aid Offering process begins, the Financial Aid offer given is based on full-time enrollment for the FALL and SPRING semesters.
 After the drop/add deadline of each semester, is when your actual enrollment will be determined and the funds will begin to disburse.

 - Check your FAU email account regularly.
 This is how the financial aid office communicates with students.